 Research is encouraged in the following scientific domains.
-(Note: Only applications with research aims that are within FDA Center for Tobacco Products’ regulatory authority will be considered for TRSP funding opportunities.)
+Only applications with research aims that are within FDA Center for Tobacco Products’ (CTP) regulatory authority will be considered for TRSP funding opportunities.

-The term "characteristic" encompasses materials, ingredients (including additives and flavors), design, composition, heating source, and other features of a tobacco product, including harmful and potentially harmful constituents.
+The term "characteristic" encompasses materials, ingredients (including additives and flavors), design, composition, heating source, and other features of a tobacco product, including harmful and potentially harmful constituents (HPHCs).
 Product characteristics can be incorporated into all of the below topics.

-Understanding how tobacco products and changes to tobacco product characteristics affect their potential to cause morbidity and mortality, including animal and cell culture models, as well as novel alternative toxicology approaches that test the toxicity of tobacco smoke, aerosols, or specific constituents in tobacco.
+Understanding how tobacco products and changes to tobacco product characteristics affect their potential to cause morbidity and mortality in both users and secondary exposure; including animal and cell culture models as well as novel alternative toxicology approaches that test the toxicity of tobacco smoke, aerosols, or specific constituents in tobacco.

-- How product design characteristics (and changes in those characteristics) impact constituent exposure and toxicity from tobacco products.
+- How product design characteristics (variation(s) in those characteristics) impact constituent exposure and toxicity from tobacco products.

 - Biomarkers to assess exposure, as well as biomarkers to assess harm or toxicity of non-cigarette tobacco products, including ENDS.

-Understanding the effect of tobacco product characteristics on addiction and abuse liability.
+Understanding the effect of tobacco product characteristics on addiction and abuse liability across populations.